TheGamerTDM/Python-Bot/README.txt

 # Python-Bot
  This is a discord bot hat was made with python

 So what you need is: You need jdk.
-I usede jdk-13.0.2 you can use newer if you lavalink needs it
+I usede jdk-13.0.2 you can use newer if you'r lavalink needs it

 Lavalink: https://ci.fredboat.com/viewLog.html?buildId=lastSuccessful&buildTypeId=Lavalink_Build&tab=artifacts&guest=1